The exciting convenience experienced in online schools isn’t free from varying challenges.

 They appear as big individuals during online classes, instead of being a friend.

-Irrespective of this barrier, you can still reach.
+Irrespective of this barrier, you can still reach our peak.

 Politely ask them questions during and even after class.
 This establishes a rapport.

-If you still can’t reach this out even after doing all you can’t, their peers are handy.
+If you still can’t reach out to the lecturers, your peers are handy.

 What is the point?
 Your peers would likely enjoy collaboration too.
 It’s something you can do!